 Henryk R. observed the event:

 “One afternoon I saw two military policemen [from the police station in Miastkowo] leading two men.
-They were walking them to a forest called Cendrowizna.
+They were walking them to the forest called Cendrowizna.
 These men were middle aged Jews. […] At that time, I was walking in the opposite direction.
 I saw the Jews carrying spades.
 The group entered the forest and I saw the Jews digging a hole.
 I was about 200-300 metres away from them.
 Because the Jews were digging the hole at the edge of the forest, I could see them.
 At some point I must have turned away because I heard gunshots coming from the direction of the place where the hole was being dug.
-When I looked, I saw only the military policemen.
+When I looked back, I saw only the military policemen.
 One of them was covering the hole with soil.
 The Jews were not there anymore.”
 (23 June 1973, S 164/69.)

 Józef Ch. remembered these two young women:

 “Sometime later two Jewish women and a 16-18-year old boy came to my house.
-One of them was about 19 years old, was called Miss Kopytko and came from Czaplice.
+One of them was about 19 years old, was called Kopytko and came from Czaplice.
 The other one was older, about 20 years old.
 Her name was Rochla and she came from Szczepankowo.
 These Jews were hiding from Germans.
 A week later the Jewish women returned but without the boy.
 They never came again after that.”
 (25 July 1973, S 164/69.)

 - In January 1943 in Miastkowo, Łomża District a Jewish child of an unknown name was murdered.
 The child’s head was hit against the wall which resulted in the child dying on site.